Training structure

 Faculty of Science

-Research & Development (R&D) is both the product of teamwork and individual talent, all at the service of innovation (applied research) and knowledge (fundamental research).
-The themes are diverse and varied, but a certain methodology is required to tackle any R&D problem.
+Research and Development (R&D) is both the combination of a team's work and individual talents, all in the service of innovation (applied research) and knowledge (fundamental research).
+The topics are diverse and varied, but a certain methodology is necessary to address any R&D issue.

 ECTS